Keys locked in your car? Here are 6 things to try

 5. Call a locksmith

 If you don’t have roadside assistance, you’ll have to call a locksmith directly.
 Most towing companies also offer vehicle unlocking services.
 Expect to pay at least $50 to $100 for this, and possibly more if it’s after hours or far from the dispatch location.
-Make sure you get a quote on the price so you aren’t unpleasantly surprised.
+Make sure you get a written quote on the price so you aren’t unpleasantly surprised.

 One last DIY solution